rdinnager/AFD-manuscript/AFD-manuscript.md

 The main reason that alignment based methods are the method of choice is because of the post-alignment step, which is explicitly model based.
 There is a strong desire to couch a phylogenetic hypothesis in a modeling framework, allowing the possibility of discussing the merits of alternative models, and allowing better expression of uncertainty.
 Indeed, this is a solid argument for modeling approaches, but until recently these modeling approaches require an initial step, which usually does not involve a model of evolution: sequence alignment (or homology estimation).
 Sequence alignment algorithms are generally heuristic methods rather than an explicit model of any process, introducing some arbitrariness into the overall approach.
 Indeed most evolutionary models of sequence evolution assume that the input alignment is the true alignment.
 This is probably why there has been an increasing interest in simultaneously modeling alignment and phylogenetic inference, with some recent progress (refs).
 This is a promising area, however, these techniques at the moment are very time-consuming, especially for large datasets.
 Since most systematists study single small taxonomic groups in individual studies, the amount of divergence is small, and the issues with accurate alignment are consequently also small.
 But modelling sequence evolution allows systematists to get the information they want.
 In this study we have modelled much greater evolutionary divergence and levels of taxon sampling than usually seen in most systematic studies, but which are frequently encountered by ecologists.

 Modelling evolution is most important when trying to distinguish the order of branching of organisms that have fairly similar branchlengths between them.
 When branchlengths vary greatly, it is simple to find which organisms groups together and how they nest within different groups.
 Combined with other considerations -- chiefly choosing an appropriate outgroup -- we can use a phylogenetic topology to infer past evolutionary events.
 Systematists in particular are interested in getting this right, and especially for those more ambiguous groups who are all similarly related to each other.
-If this is On the other hand, for ecologists, knowing which of a groups of similarly related organisms fall into the same natural grouping is of much less relevance.
+On the other hand, for ecologists, knowing which of a groups of similarly related organisms fall into the same natural grouping is of much less relevance.
 Regardless of which groups diverged first, if they have similar branchlengths between them, they are expected to have a similar degree of ecological divergence.
 For ecologists, getting the overall pattern of branchlengths correct should be the first priority.
-Based on the results of this study, we would recommend using an alignment free method for ecological studies, particularly the metric introduced by (ref): Kr, which outperformed the other metrics, and has a number of other benefits as well.
+Based on the results of this study, we would recommend using an alignment free method for ecological studies, particularly the metric introduced by (ref): K~r~, which outperformed the other metrics, and has a number of other benefits as well.

-Kr is the only alignment free method tested here to be based on an evolutionary model, which is perhaps why it is as accurate as it is.
+K~r~ is the only alignment free method tested here to be based on an evolutionary model, which is perhaps why it is as accurate as it is.
 The evolutionary model allows Kr to be an estimate of a quantity that diverges linearly with time, meaning it should reflect time since divergence well.
 Most other metrics are known to theoretically diverge with increasing sequence divergence, but there is no guarantee that this divergence is linear with respect to the evolutionary processes generating the differences, namely basepair substitutions occuring at a particular rate through time.
 Indeed, most alignment free distance metrics diverge rapidly with initial evolutionary change in a sequence but then rapidly saturate as these changes become greater (fig ?).
 A way of dealing with this issue has recently been proposed, whereby k-mer based distance are adjusted in a taxon specific way using machine learning techniques (ref).
 However, the adjustments are trained on subset of 'known' distances, which are based on a sequence alignment.
 This is useful if we want our alignment free methods to produce an answer as similar as possible to the answer using alignment.
-Kr has an additional advantage over some of the other methods in that it has no parameters.
+K~r~ has an additional advantage over some of the other methods in that it has no parameters.
 K-mer based methods, on the other hand, require choosing a value for the word length K, and it is not always clear a priori which is the best.
 Most studies have concluded that a value of K somewhere between 6 and 12 works well (refs), and this study supports that as well.
-Kr is also potentially extendable, since it is model based.
+K~r~ is also potentially extendable, since it is model based.
 More complex models could be incorporated into its calculation, uncertainty could be incorporated, or its basic modelling principles could be incorporated into a full evolutionary model taking place across a tree instead of just a single pairwise pathway, allowing full phylogenetic estimation in one go without alignment.
+The authors point out that K~r~ becomes less more less stable and upwardly biased when the average number of substitutions per site become greater than about 0.6.
+In our study we show that this issue causes no worse a problem for correlation with the true branchlengths than it does for the alignment based method used here.

-Overall, this study does not support the wholesale replacement of alignment based techniques
+Overall, this study does not support the wholesale replacement of alignment based techniques by alignment free methods.
+We only looked at one combination of alignment based techniques; others might perform better.
+However, we used a combination of alignment based methods likely to be used in situations with large datasets, because of their relatively rapid execution times.
+There are many other alignment methods besides MUSCLE which may work better in our situation, and also many other methods for constructing phylogenies, once an alignment is obtained, besides RAxML, such as Bayesian methods and other slower maximum likelihood algorithms.
+(I think we are going to have to look at some more alignment based methods before we publish this, I don't think reviewers are going to buy this.
+Easily doable but will take some time given the slowness of alignment based methods.
+My suggestion is that I use a smaller subset of the replications to run other alignment based combos on, just to show they are (hopefully) consistent with the main result).

-#*References*
+#**References**